 Continued Evolution of Standard: Supporting new functionality creates timing and adoption challenges (e.g., lag time to support new resources, operations, etc.).
 Since vendors may support different functions at different times, the capability statement becomes an essential part of determining current endpoint support for specific functionality.

-Variable Adoption of the Standard: Vendors adopt support for the ability to read or read/write specific resources.
+Variable Adoption of the Standard: Vendors vary in their support for the ability to read or read/write specific resources.
 Maintaining capability statements and periodically pulling/processing statements present operational and maintenance challenges.

 Using Different FHIR Versions for the Record for a Single Patient: Depending on architectural models deployed for receiving and storing data, multiple FHIR versions may seriously impact decision support or negatively impact the ability to communicate the complete record to another entity.